RoFL: Robustness of Secure Federated Learning: Analysis of FL Robustness

-So far, we discussed how attackers can embed backdoors in models by using scaling, which exploits the inherent susceptibility of the underlying linear aggregation rules used in \FL.
-All the early targeted attacks for \FL that were proposed~\cite{Bagdasaryan2018-yx,Bhagoji2018-dw} relied on scaling for attack success.
-More recently, however, work has emerged that shows that introducing backdoors can be achieved without scaling if the attacker selects a particular subset of inputs as its attack target (i.e., \ourTailTarget samples)~\cite{edge-case-backdoor}.
-In the following, we provide insights on why this is possible and what aspect of the learning process these attacks exploit.
+\lsec{analysis:tail} \subsecspacingbot So far, we have discussed how attackers can embed backdoors in models by using scaling, which exploits the susceptibility inherent in the underlying linear aggregation rules used in \FL.
+All the early targeted attacks that were proposed on \FL~\cite{Bagdasaryan2018-yx,Bhagoji2018-dw} relied on scaling for attack success.
+More recently, however, work has emerged that shows that introducing backdoors can be achieved without scaling if the attacker selects a particular subset of inputs as its attack target~\cite{edge-case-backdoor}.
+In the following, we provide insights into why this is possible and what aspect of the learning process these attacks exploit.

-\fakeparagraph{Single-shot Attack.} Before we explore why these attacks are possible, we discuss some empirical observations comparing the performance of prototypical and \ourTailTarget attack targets for blackbox and PGD backdoor attacks.
+\fakeparagraph{Single-shot Attack.} Before we explore why these attacks are possible, we discuss some empirical observations to compare the performance of prototypical and \ourTailTarget attack targets for model poisoning and data poisoning attacks.
 In \rfig{analysis:single_shot_outlier}, we can see a comparison between \ourTailTarget backdoors (\taskIedge, \taskIIedge) and prototypical backdoors (\taskIprototype, \taskIIprototype) for a single-shot attacker.
-We observe that a \ourTailTarget backdoor remains in the global model for a very long time (at least 200 rounds for \taskI) after its initial introduction, while the prototypical backdoor is almost completely eliminated only a few rounds after its introduction.
+We observe that a \ourTailTarget backdoor remains in the global model for a very long time (at least 200 rounds for \taskI) after its initial introduction, whereas the prototypical backdoor is almost completely eliminated only a few rounds after its introduction.
 This is primarily because honest clients are unlikely to submit updates that strongly influence model behavior for the subpopulation of the \ourTailTarget backdoor since it is less likely that the benign clients' training data contains data points from the tail of the distribution.
-However, when enforcing a norm constraint on the model updates, the \ourTailTarget single-shot attack also fails to inject the behavior successfully, as seen in \rfig{analysis:single_shot_outlier}.
+To further highlight this phenomenon, we experiment with data samples of random (Gaussian) noise as the backdoor target.
+We use these to emulate the behavior of the model on extreme tail samples.
+The model memorizes the noise perfectly for many rounds before being overwritten by benign clients' updates, suggesting that the farther backdoor targets are away from the data distributions of benign clients, the longer the backdoor stays in the model.
+Nevertheless, similar to prototypical targets, a single-shot \ourTailTarget attack still fails to inject the behavior successfully when a norm bound is enforced (\rfig{analysis:single_shot_outlier}).